alex205/dodgeandshoot/README.md

 Impossible mode can't be played with the regular AI because there are some parameters to adjust to be fit with the new ball's speed.

+## Issues
+Because this game has a lot of randomness (ball size, speed, position, ...), at the beginning

-*Good luck !
-Enjoy this wonderful game
+Good luck !
+Enjoy this wonderful game.